gebn/wood/README.rst

     syncer = wood.s3.S3Syncer(local_base, bucket)
     syncer.sync(comparison)

-    # invalidate the minimum amount in CloudFront to ensure the changes are visible
+    # invalidate the minimum amount in CloudFront to ensure the changes are
+    # visible, using prefix grouping where possible
     cloudfront = boto3.client('cloudfront')
     invalidator = wood.cloudfront.CloudFrontInvalidator(cloudfront,
                                                         '{distribution}',
                                                         '{reference}')
-    invalidator.invalidate(comparison)  # uses prefix grouping where possible
+    invalidator.invalidate(comparison)

     # do the same for Cloudflare in the case of a second CDN
     cloudflare = wood.cloudflare.CloudflareInvalidator(